suptimusfika/Random-User-API-Performance-Test/README.md

 # Random-User-API-Performance-Test

+##Steps:
-## Created a jmx file for load testing of a public API named Random-User-API
+- Created a jmx file for load testing of a public API named Random-User-API
-## Generated the report of Load testing and stress testing in Excel format with the actual and expected TPS
+- Generated the report of Load testing and stress testing in Excel format with the actual and expected TPS
-## The test result screenshots are added in the word file
+- The test result screenshots are added in the word file

 ## Technology Used
 - JMeter